srushtisoni08/amazon-bestseller/README.md

 ## 🔑 Usage

 1. **Run the script and input your Amazon credentials when prompted:**

    Enter email: example@email.com

    Enter password: ********

-2.The script will log in, navigate to the Amazon Bestsellers page, and extract data.
+2.**The script will log in, navigate to the Amazon Bestsellers page, and extract data.**

-3.The scraped product data will be saved in the file 'bestseller_products.json'
+3.**The scraped product data will be saved in the file 'bestseller_products.json'**

 ---